The Name of The Church: Church of Christ

 Research on history of churches

-"American historians have led us to believe that the church of Christ started all over again with the restoration movement.
-Being a lifelong Christian and a genealogists, I have repeatedly ran into old marriage records, births records, baptismal records and Last Wills and Testaments where the church of Christ is mentioned.
+"American historians have led us to believe that the CHURCH OF CHRIST" started all over again with the restoration movement.
+Being a lifelong Christian and a genealogists, I have repeatedly ran into old marriage records, births records, baptismal records and Last Wills and Testaments where the CHURCH OF CHRIST" is mentioned.
 I have family records back much further than I am sharing.
-While legal records do not reveal the doctrinal stance of any Church of Christ, it does reveal that there have been believers who called themselves the Church of Christ for many centuries, in fact, about 1500 years.
+While legal records do not reveal the doctrinal stance of any CHURCH OF CHRIST", it does reveal that there have been believers who called themselves the CHURCH OF CHRIST"t for many centuries, in fact, about 1500 years.
 Below I will share a little of my research.

 AD-1763 Thomas Campbell was born County Down, near Newry, Ireland, Feb.
 1, 1763.
 In 1783, he married Jane Cooneigle, a descendant of the Hugenoits.
 He was a minister of the Scotch Seceeder Church and came to Pennsylvania in 1807, and joined by his son, Alexander Campbell in 1809.
 They initially fellowshipped with the Presbyterian Church here in America.
 They were instrumental in bringing the restoration plea of a return to the Bible from England to America deploring the division in Christendom they found here which was as bad as they had in Wales, Scotland and England.